odoo/documentation/website/optimize/seo.rst

 robots.txt
 ----------

-Odoo automatically creates a ``/robots.txt`` file for your website.
+When indexing your website, search engines take a first look at the general indexing rules of the a``/robots.txt`` file (allowed robots, sitemap path, etc.).
+Odoo automatically creates it.
 Its content is:

 User-agent: \*
 Sitemap: https://www.odoo.com/sitemap.xml

+It means that all robots are allowed to index your website and there is no other indexing rule than specified in the sitemap to be found at following address.

+You can customize the file *robots* in developer mode from *Settings --> Technical --> User Interface --> Views* (exclude robots, exclude some pages, redirect to a custom Sitemap).
+Make the Model Data of the view *Non Updatable* to not reset the file after system upgrades.

-Content is king
+Content is King
 ===============

 When it comes to SEO, content is usually king.
-Odoo provides several modules to help you build your contents on your website:
+Odoo provides several modules to help you build your website contents:

 - **Odoo Slides**: publish all your Powerpoint or PDF presentations.
   Their content is automatically indexed on the web page.
 Example: